-Simply enough the Pocket is awesome in that it’s very small, light, and is even powered by just 2 AAA batteries… and at the same time the issue is… that it’s powered by just 2 AAA batteries.
-While 2 AAA batteries (alkaline) add up to 3.0v volts, keep in mind that the system itself is using the bulk of that and was not originally designed to handle a hungry backlight... further keep in mind that the batteries don't spend much time at the full 3v, either.
+Simply enough the Pocket is awesome in that it’s very small, light, and is even powered by just 2 AAA batteries… and at the same time the issue is that, electrically speaking, it runs on very thin margins.
+Simply enough the main DC-DC convertor in the Pocket was designed to handle the system itself and using standard cartridges... there isn't enough margin for things like a hungry backlight and/or flash cartridge.
+While 2 AAA batteries add up to ~3.0v (alkaline), keep in mind that the system itself is using the bulk of that the batteries don't spend much time at the full 3.0v, either.
 The backlight is dim due to not getting sufficient voltage.
 Sometimes even, as mentioned, the system will behave oddly, visual anomalies, or even fail to stay powered-up at all… that depends on a number of factors, which I’ll skip for now to get at the solution.

 Ok, so now what?